Distell

-Distell Group Limited, commonly referred to as Distell, is a multinational brewing and beverage company, based in South Africa.
+Distell Group Limited, commonly referred to as Distell, was a multinational brewing and beverage company, based in South Africa.
+On April 26, 2023, Distell was acquired by Heineken.
+After that, its operations were integrated into Heineken Beverages, a company created by the merger of its South African unit, Distell, and the African brewery acquired by the Dutch multinational Namibia Breweries.

 Overview

 Distell Group Limited is a producer and marketer of spirits, fine wines, ciders and ready-to-drinks.
 The group's headquarters are in Stellenbosch, South Africa.

 As at February 2014, Distell had 5,300 employees worldwide and an annual turnover of ZAR 17.7 Billion.

 History

 Distell Group Limited traces its roots to two major alcoholic beverage companies in South Africa, Stellenbosch Farmers' Winery (SFW) and Distillers Corporation, that merged on 4 December 2000.

 Merger

 Stellenbosch Farmers' Winery

 Stellenbosch Farmers Winery Group (SFW) the founder member of Distell Group was formed in 1925 by William Charles Winshaw, an American medical doctor.
 As at the year 2000, SFW produced and distributed wine and spirits as well as non-alcoholic beverages through retail outlets South Africa and across the world.

 In 1956 Stellenbosch Farmers Winery Ltd was listed on the Johannesburg Stock Exchange.